Octopus Responsible Investment Policy

 Our three-step responsible investment process creates the change we want to see in the world:

-1. Impact: We target sectors that make the world a better place.
+1. Mission: We target sectors that make the world a better place.

-At the end of 2021, 85% (nearly £9 billion) of our funds under management were helping to build a more sustainable planet, empower people, and revitalise healthcare.
+At the end of 2021, 85% of our funds under management were helping to build a more sustainable planet, empower people, and revitalise healthcare.
 We’re working to make that number £50 billion before the end of the decade.